drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

 ## IP-based

 If your devices has WiFi and/or Ethernet capabilities, then talking to the server becomes a lot easier.
 The downsides are power usage and range (WiFi) or the need for using wires (Ethernet).
-Even with these transports, you might need a TCP/IP implementation.
+Even so, you might need a TCP/IP implementation.
 Many WiFi adapters already provide a TCP/IP implementation which you interact with using [AT commands](https://www.espressif.com/sites/default/files/documentation/4b-esp8266_at_command_examples_en.pdf).
 [Drogue Device](https://github.com/drogue-iot/drogue-device) contains drivers for the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [eS-WiFi](https://www.inventeksys.com/es-wifi-support/) that you can use with [embassy](https://embassy.dev/).

 In the cases where you don't have a TCP/IP implementation, you can use an open source implementation.
 In the C world, there is [LwIP](https://savannah.nongnu.org/projects/lwip/), but in the world _we_ care most about (Rust), there is [smoltcp](https://github.com/smoltcp-rs/smoltcp).